Update 1: On Sept. 19, 2022, this research roundup about mpox was updated with a new study added under the “Additional research” subhead.

 Amoolya Vusirikala; et al. CDC’s Emerging Infectious Diseases Journal, August 2022.

-Published by researchers at the U.K. Health Security Agency in London, the study is based on phone interviews with 45 patients with monkeypox and was conducted between May 25 and 30, 2022.
+Published by researchers at the U.K. Health Security Agency in London, the study is based on phone interviews with 45 patients with mpox and was conducted between May 25 and 30, 2022.
 All but one person identified as gay or bisexual.
 About a quarter reported living with HIV and were receiving treatment.
-Sixty-four percent of patients reported attending sex-on-premises venues, such as bathhouses, or festivals, private sex parties or cruising grounds, in the three weeks before developing symptoms.
+Sixty-four percent of patients reported attending sex-on-premises venues, such as bathhouses, festivals, private sex parties or cruising grounds, in the three weeks before developing symptoms.
 The authors define cruising as sexual activity with anonymous people in public spaces.
 However, 36% didn’t report any of those activities.
 Instead, they had had sexual activity with new partners or had met via dating apps.

 “Our findings suggest that sustained domestic MPXV [monkeypox virus] transmission in sexual networks of GBMSM [gay, bisexual men, and men who have sex with men] in England has been occurring since at least April 2022, with potential importations and exportations from other countries in Europe,” the authors write.
 “To achieve outbreak control, targeted interventions for venues and their users are vital, including supporting enhanced cleaning of venues to prevent transmission via fomites, targeted health promotion to build awareness and inform risk management, and innovative approaches to support contact tracing of venue attendees.”